kraisr/Random-HTML-CSS/README.md

 # Random-HTML-CSS
-Very outdated random files from learning HTML and CSS (Mostly in Polish)
+Outdated files from 2016.
+Mostly learning HTML and CSS (in Polish)